studyxiao/durian/README.md

 # durian

-WSGI API application framework base on werkzeug (similar to Flask).
+Durian is a WSGI API application framework based on werkzeug (similar to Flask).

-> This is a note-taking project for learning the Flask source code, aimed at gaining a deeper understanding of the inner workings of Flask and implementing a minimal web framework.
-Flask is an excellent web framework, so remember to avoid reinventing the wheel.
-And this project is not guaranteed to be maintained.
+> This project is intended as a tool for learning the Flask source code, with the goal of gaining a deeper understanding of the inner workings of Flask and implementing a minimal web framework.
+Flask is an excellent web framework and you should avoid reinventing the wheel.
+This project is not guaranteed to be maintained.

-**Include**
+**Durian includes the following features:**

-- url router (Werkzeug) and router decorator
+- URL router (Werkzeug) and router decorator
 - Global request (base on ContextVar)
 - APIException and Exception decorator
-- only JSONResponse
+- JSONResponse only
-- Type hint
+- Type hinting

-**Exclude**
+**Durian excludes the following features:**

-- custom header
+- Custom headers
-- session
+- Session
-- app config
+- App configuration
 - Blueprint
-- ClassView
+- Class-based views
-- template (jinja2)
+- Template (jinja2)
-- file
+- File handling
-- signal
+- Signal
 - before/after decorator
-- cli
+- CLI
-- log
+- Logging

 ![flow](example/flow.excalidraw.png)